david-boules/Credit-Card-Fraud-Detector/README.md

 ### Dataset Features
 - The dataset is highly imbalanced, where only 492 transactions are fraud, accoutning for only 0.172% of all transactions in this dataset.
+    - Such imbalanced data can lead to classifiers being biased toward the majority class (which is non-fraudulent transactions); this would lead to a classifier achieving a high accuracy by predicting all transactions as **non-fraud**, but this **_would not help identify fraud transactions_**
 - Due to confidentiality requirements, the majority of features do not represent a tangible, physical quantity, as the variables: V1, V2,..., V28 represent 28 variables that are a result of PCA transformation.
 - Two infromative features exist:
-    1) Amount - the transaction amount
+    1. Amount - the transaction amount
-    2) Time - the seconds elapsed between each transaction and the first transaction in the dataset
+    2. Time - the seconds elapsed between each transaction and the first transaction in the dataset

 As a result of the massive class imbalance, oversampling and undersampling techniques must be used, either individually or in combination.
 Additionally, typical measures of 'accuracy' may not be informative, which calls for using other measures such as ROC AUC curve.